forest-host/questions/README.md

 Types define the type of answers (boolean, string, etc).
 Variants define a variant of a input and enable you to set some defaults for variant only.

 #### bool
-A boolean is true or false, has no other properties
+A boolean is true or false, `filter` can be passed to indicate that we want to be able to filter by this datapoint

 #### integer
 A number without decimals